 Privacy, confidentiality, and integrity of testimony

 - All parties should normally be visible on screen throughout the hearing.
 This includes claimants, protected persons, their counsel, and counsel for the Minister.
-If this will not be possible, the party should bring this to the Member’s attention at the beginning of the hearing and the Member will be able to decide whether the hearing can continue virtually.
+If this will not be possible, the party should bring this to the member’s attention at the beginning of the hearing and the Member will decide whether the hearing can continue virtually.

 - Witnesses must not communicate with anyone (other than their counsel) about their evidence during the hearing and during any breaks.

 - Witnesses should ensure that the interpreter has enough time to fully interpret their responses to questions.
 To do this, witnesses should pause often to let the interpreter translate.